nanjalaruth/PRS-Analysis-Nextflow-Pipeline/README.md

 | --target_genome_build| \<hg19\GRCh37>\,<hg38\GRCh38>| Path to the genome build to which the samples will be mapped |

 - The pipeline does not require installation as `NextFlow` will automatically fetch it from `GitHub`.
-- Modify the conf/test.config file to suit the path to your data location, i.e
+- Modify the conf/test.config file particularly the lines below to suit the path to your data location:
 ```
 params.bloodCells = ["baso", "rbc", "wbc"]
 params.basePath = "/new/path/to/data"